Bachelor of Science

 Educational Studies at Greenville University

-Educational opportunities outside of public school systems abound.
-The educational studies major prepares you for work in museum education, national parks or outdoor education, community education programs, mission or ministry education, or private institutions.
+The educational studies major prepares you for abundant opportunities outside of seeking an Illinois State Teaching License.
+You could work in museum education, national parks or outdoor education, community education programs, mission or ministry education, or private institutions.
 This program does not lead to an Illinois State Teaching License.

 Have questions?
 We’d love to talk to you!